mo7amed7assan1911/Floor_Plan_Generation_using_GNNs/README.md

 > You could see how this work is done from this [notebook](https://github.com/mo7amed7assan1911/Floor_Plan_Generation_using_GNNs/blob/with-boundary/Creating_Dataset/generating-graphs.ipynb).
 >
-> Below, is a floor plan from the dataset and the corresponding generated graphs.
+> Below, is a floor plan from the source dataset as images and the corresponding generated graphs.

 ![image](https://github.com/mo7amed7assan1911/Floor_Plan_Generation_using_GNNs/assets/55090589/3e49c78e-f1e5-49a6-8dd3-23b1ce8151f1)
 > **We utilized the Living-to-All connection type in our model** since the coming centroids from the CNN model lack information about the real connections between these nodes.